benjisstephens/MathModelImmuneInflammatory/README.md

 We conclude by fitting the data to the model by parameter estimation.

 ## Code Structure
+Data supplied by Imperial College London's Bioengineering department is given in 'dataset'.
+Ensure all files are in the same folder as the remaining code when running.
 ### Code to display cell trajectory data:
 - 'cell_trajectory_data.py'
 - 'kde.py'